A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: The stability conditions

 Here, the former and latter conditions correspond to KA-I and KA-II, respectively.
 Mathematically, the stability conditions can be used in the equality cases, although they are often omitted in the physics literature \citep{Dowling2014}.
-If $Q'(y)$ does not change sign over $\Omega$, then there are no critical latitudes and we can always choose a large enough or small enough $\alpha$ to satisfy KA-I, which recovers the Charney-Stern condition.

-Theorem \ref{KA} can be shown by Arnol'd's method; first find a Hamiltonian of the dynamical system and show that it is a Lyapunov function under the assumptions.
+Our system is classified as a non-canonical Hamiltonian system, and the theorem can be shown by Arnol'd's method; if a Hamiltonian $H$ and a Poisson bracket $\{,\}$ satisfy $\delta H:=\{F,H\}=0$ for all functionals $F$ at a steady solution, then the solution is stable if $\delta^2 H:=\{F,\{F,H\}\}$ is strictly positive or negative definite for all $F$.
 The method has a wide range of applications and can also derive nonlinear stability with respect to finite amplitude disturbances.
 However, if we restrict ourselves to the linear eigenvalue problem, Theorem \ref{KA} can be proved by a more straightforward approach, as shown in Appendix A.